Proven Crappie and Bluegill Patterns

 Even on lakes with good structure and good weed growth, it seems like a percentage of panfish, both crappies and bluegills will pull out and suspend over holes and troughs at first ice.
-On many bodies of water, most of the panfish will be suspending over these deeper basin areas by mid winter.
+On many bodies of water, most of the panfish will be suspended over these deeper basin areas by mid-winter.
 A good starting point is to simply look for the hole or basin that is close to the lush weed growth or flooded timber where many of these fish summer.
-In years past, these deep basin fish were often a big fish pattern as finding suspended fish that were roaming through this wide water column were difficult for anglers to target, like finding a needle in a haystack.
-With technology and better equipment however, finding these nomadic trophies has gotten much easier.
+In years past, these deep basin fish were often a big fish pattern as finding suspended fish that were roaming through this wide water column was difficult for anglers to target, like finding a needle in a haystack.
+With technology and better equipment, however, finding these nomadic trophies has gotten much easier.

 As far as the nuts and bolts of the presentation, I firmly believe that these fish can and will move a considerable distance to check something out.
 I like to start on the large side of the lure spectrum just to gauge the general reaction.
 Particularly for crappie, I like to start with small swim lures like Northland Tackle Puppet Minnows or the tiny Salmo CD3 Chubby Darters and when I fish these tiny swim lures, I am making an effort to see how high I can get fish to shoot up.
 If I can get a school or even an individual fish to rise vertically and gain speed, the fish often turn aggressive.
 One of the best things you can do for getting fish wound up below you is raise them and get the school to stack vertically.
 This same concept can also be applied to sunfish but you might have to switch the presentation to a small spoon like a Forage Minnow packed with wax worms.